nice-digital/next-web/aws/readme.md

 Answer:
 To keep this Terraform configuration simple and contained within a single file (avoiding the need for creating modules and multiple variable input/output files), we decided to use TeamCity for handling the backend state configuration.
 Specifically, TeamCity replaces a placeholder string "//* TeamCity/Octopus Deploy Backend config *//" during the build process.
 This modified configuration is then passed into Octopus Deploy as part of a deployment step for variable replacement.
 Since this was one of a few pilot Terraform projects for our organization, we might adjust this approach in the future to align with Terraform best practices.

+Question:
+Where is the Terraform backend configuration stored?

+Answer:
+When developing locally, the Terraform backend configuration is stored on disk using the Terraform file state provider.
+When running in AWS and deployed via our TeamCity/Octopus Deploy pipeline, it is stored in an AWS S3 bucket specific to each environment.

 ### Random Commands